datacorner/pyBPPIBridge/README.md

   * BPASession
   * BPAResource
   * BPASessionLog_NonUnicode or BPASessionLog_Unicode
+* For the SAP connectivity.
+The RFC SDK (NWRFCSDK) must be installed and the pyrfc package deployed as well.
 * The configuration file [config.ini-template](https://github.com/datacorner/pyBPPIBridge/blob/main/config.ini-template) is mandatory for ODBC and Blue Prism Connection.
 When the data source is a CSV file all needed parameters are passed through the command line.

 # Usage